iamtrep/hubitat-dandanache/watchtower-app/README.md

 ### Dashboard menu

 The dashboard menu is not displayed by default.
-It will show only when the dashbaord has no panels.
+It will show only when the dashboard has no panels.
 To toggle the dashboard menu, press the backtick (`` ` ``) key on your keyboard.
 This means that dashboards cannot be configured from a mobile device.

 From the dashboard menu on the left, you can add a new dashboard panel, save the current dashbodard layout or configure the auto-refresh interval.

-> Important: Changes to the dashbaord layout are not saved automatically!
+> Important: Changes to the dashboard layout are not saved automatically!
 When you are happy with the dashboard layout, you must click the **Save dashboard** button (from the dashboard left menu).

 ### Supported panels